Dviros/EDR_SinkHole/README.md

 ## Recommendations
 EDR vendors should offer their customers a list of dynamically changed telemetry gateways, ranging across the world, in order to try and communicate back in any case of network tampering.
+DNS over HTTPS (DoH) support in the products may assist with these type of issues.

 These dynamic gateways should use masked and hard to identify addresses to make it harder for attackers to distrupt communications.